DaveTron4/taskmate-ai/README.md

 ![Dabase Reset](./feature%20gifs/database_reset.gif)

-### ✅ Implement Backend API - Backend
-Build the server-side API endpoints (e.g., GET, POST, PUT routes) that the frontend will use to create, read, update, and delete data.

-[gif goes here]

 ### ✅ Deploy on Render
 Configure and deploy the entire full-stack application (both frontend and backend) to the Render hosting platform to make it live on the web.